vlejd/dota_skirmish/README.md

 If you are a modder, there is a few interesting things we had to reimplement that you can find here:
 - Modular roshan with controlled time scaling
 - Modular tormentor with controlled time scaling
-- Run spawning systen
+- Rune spawning systen
 - Neutral item dropping
-- Lane creep spawning aand scaling
+- Lane creep spawning and scaling
 - Completely custom hero selection process
 - A bunch of random hacks, because Dota has "awesome" API